-Browns end playoff drought, survive late Steelers rally
+Browns end long playoff drought, survive late Steelers rally

-CLEVELAND (AP) — After nearly two decades of dysfunction, bad draft picks and coaching and front-office changes, the NFL’s longest playoff drought is over.
+“I am really just happy for our fans,” said first-year coach Kevin Stefanski.
+“They deserve this.
+They have been waiting for this and we are happy to deliver that to them.”

-The Cleveland Browns are back in the postseason, qualifying for the first time since 2002 on Sunday by surviving a late Pittsburgh rally for a 24-22 win over the Steelers, who rested quarterback Ben Roethlisberger and several other starters.
+Mayfield threw a touchdown pass and had several big runs in the second half as the Browns made the playoffs for first time since 2002 on Sunday, surviving a late Mason Rudolph-led rally to beat the rival Steelers, who sat quarterback Ben Roethlisberger and several other starters.

+After nearly two decades of dysfunction, bad draft picks, coaching changes and front-office purges, the Browns (11-5), who went 0-16 in 2017, are still playing in 2021.

-The Browns (11-5) nearly blew a 15-point lead in the fourth quarter, but stopped Pittsburgh’s 2-point conversion attempt and then recovered an onside kick with 1:22 left to hold on.
+It wasn’t easy.
+They nearly blew a 15-point lead in the fourth quarter, but stopped Pittsburgh’s 2-point conversion attempt, recovered an onside kick with 1:22 left and then ran out the clock.

-A week of COVID-19 disruptions concluded in celebration as the Browns ended what had been the NFL’s longest postseason drought.
-Their reward: Another game against the AFC North champion Steelers, in Pittsburgh next weekend.
+A week of COVID-19 disruptions concluded in celebration as the Browns wrapped up their big reward: a third matchup this season against the AFC North champion Steelers, in Pittsburgh next weekend.

-“We’re in the dance,” said first-year coach Kevin Stefanski.
-“But we’ve got a lot of work to do.”

-Nick Chubb had a touchdown run, Baker Mayfield threw a TD pass — and had several critical runs in the second half — and the Browns hung on as Mason Rudolph brought back the Steelers (12-4), who had the luxury of sitting their best players after clinching the division last week.
+“We’re not satisfied,” Mayfield said.
+“We expected to be here. … All we wanted was a chance, and now we have one.”

+Nick Chubb rushed for 108 yards and a touchdown for the Browns, who were up 24-9 early in the fourth before Rudolph brought back the Steelers (12-4).

-Instead of Roethlisberger, who is 23-2-1 in his career against the Browns, Steelers coach Mike Tomlin started Rudolph in the regular-season finale.
-Big Ben will be back for the playoffs.
+Instead of Roethlisberger, who is 23-2-1 in his career against the Browns, Steelers coach Mike Tomlin started Rudolph and left defensive stars T.J.
+Watt and Cam Heyward along with center Maurkice Pouncey back in Pittsburgh.

+“I wasn’t worried about next week,” Tomlin said.
+“I was worried about this game and rightfully so.”

 Rudolph’s 2-yard TD pass to JuJu Smith-Schuster with 1:23 left pulled the Steelers within 24-22.
-But Rudolph badly overthrew rookie Chase Claypool on the 2-point attempt, and Browns tight end Stephen Carlson then fell on the ensuing kick under a pile of bodies.
+But the backup QB badly overthrew rookie Chase Claypool on the 2-point attempt, and Browns tight end Stephen Carlson fell on the ensuing kick under a pile of bodies.

-The Browns only had to run out the clock and Mayfield, who earlier had a key 28-yard run, scampered for 3 yards on 3rd-and-2 with 1:10 left.
+The Browns only had to run out the clock to secure the win and Mayfield, who earlier had a key 28-yard run, scampered for 3 yards on 3rd-and-2 with 1:10 left.

-“It’s a moment I’ll never forget,” Mayfield said.
-“But we’re not satisfied.
-We expected to be here.”

-Before the scoreboard clock in FirstEnergy Stadium ran off its final seconds, most of the 12,000 fans — there were some Terrible Towel wavers — cheered wildly and Browns players danced onto the field.
+Before the scoreboard clock in FirstEnergy Stadium ticked off its final seconds, most of the 12,000 fans — there were some Terrible Towel wavers — cheered wildly and Browns players danced off the sideline and onto the field.

-“This is what we imagined,” said defensive star Myles Garrett.
+“This is what we imagined,” said defensive star Myles Garrett, who didn’t win a game during his 2017 rookie season.

-The win completes a grueling turnaround for the Browns and their passionate fan base.
-The team’s last playoff visit was 197 losses, 14 double-digit-loss seasons and seven coaches ago.
+The Browns and their passionate fan base endured 197 losses, 14 double-digit-loss seasons and seven coaches since the last playoff appearance.

-Stefanski has not only navigated the Browns through COVID-19 issues, he’s got them back in the Super Bowl tournament.

-The Browns barely practiced this week because of COVID-19 positive tests and protocols and went into their most important game in years without six players, including top cornerback Denzel Ward, and three assistant coaches.
+Stefanski’s team barely practiced this week because of COVID-19 positive tests and protocols and went into its most important game in years without six players, including top cornerback Denzel Ward, and three assistant coaches.

-Along with Roethlisberger, defensive star T.J.
-Watt, Cam Heyward and Maurkice Pouncey didn’t make the trip to Cleveland.
-The Steelers were also missing cornerback Joe Haden, who tested positive for COVID-19 and may have to miss the playoff game.

 The Browns were clinging to a 10-9 lead in the third quarter when Rudolph, under extreme pressure, floated a pass across the field that was intercepted by reserve cornerback M.J.
 Stewart.

-Cleveland capitalized on the turnover with wide receive Jarvis Landry taking an inside handoff and scoring on a 3-yard run to put the Browns up 24-9.
-Landry, forced to sit out the first game of his career as a COVID-19 close contact, celebrated his score by rifling the ball against the padded end zone wall.
+Cleveland capitalized with wide receive Jarvis Landry taking an inside handoff and scoring on a 3-yard run to put the Browns up 24-9.
+Landry, forced to sit out the first game of his career as a COVID-19 close contact last week, celebrated his score by rifling the ball against the padded end zone wall.

-Chubb’s 47-yard touchdown run on Cleveland’s first series made it look like the Browns might be on their way to a comfortable win.

-But nothing is ever easy for the Browns, and after their offense bogged down, the Steelers got two field goals by backup Matthew Wright to close within 10-6 at halftime.
+For the moment he got to Cleveland in 2018, Landry’s goal was to get the Browns back to the postseason.

+“I’m just excited to play football this time of year,” he said.
+“I don’t care who we play.”

 GARRETT-RUDOLPH